Bella Alarie

-Isabella Augustine Alarie (born April 23, 1998) is an American professional basketball player who last played for the Dallas Wings of the Women's National Basketball Association (WNBA).
-She is currently sitting out the 2022 season.
-She played college basketball for the Princeton Tigers.
+Isabella Augustine Alarie (born April 23, 1998) is an American former professional basketball player.
+She played her entire career for the Dallas Wings of the Women's National Basketball Association (WNBA).
+She is the daughter of Mark Alarie, a retired professional basketball player who played in the NBA for the 1986–1991 seasons.

+College career

+Alarie played college basketball for the Princeton Tigers.
 She was the three-time Ivy League Player of the Year (from 2018 to 2020) and was selected to All-America Honorable Mention by the Associated Press (AP).
-She is the daughter of Mark Alarie, a retired professional basketball player who played in the NBA for the 1986–91 seasons.

-College career

 Alarie started in all 106 games during her career in Princeton from the 2016–17 to 2019–20 seasons.
 In her junior year (2018–19 season), she averaged a career best double-double of 22.8 ppg and 10.6 rpg.
 Alarie is a career 34.8% 3-point shooter who also averaged 1.2 steals and 2.3 blocks per game.
-Following the 2019-20 season, Alarie was named an Honorable Mention All-American by the Associated Press.
+Following the 2019–20 season, Alarie was named an Honorable Mention All-American by the Associated Press.
+She graduated from Princeton with a bachelor's degree in history.

+WNBA career

+Alarie was selected as the 5th overall pick by the Dallas Wings in the 2020 WNBA draft, and proceeded to play a reserve role for the Wings for two seasons.

+Alarie sat out the entire 2022 season due to "personal reasons".
+She officially announced her retirement from professional basketball on February 2, 2023, citing desires to want to explore the business side of basketball as opposed to playing.
+Her final WNBA game was the First Round Playoff Game between Dallas and the Chicago Sky on September 23, 2021, where Dallas would be eliminated after losing to Chicago 64–81.
+Alarie played for 4 minutes and recorded 3 rebounds and 1 assist in her final game.

+Post-retirement

+In June 2024, Alarie joined the Georgetown Hoyas as the director of player development and experience.